 Introduction to PostgreSQL log_statement

-PostgreSQL log_statement parameter is basically related to error and reporting to log error, warning and database queries, we can log_statement in PostgreSQL as per options we configured in configuration file.
-Default log_statement option in PostgreSQL configuration file is none means nothing log anything into the error file.
-There are four options of log_statement of error and SQL query reporting i.e. none, ddl, mod and all, DDL specifies that log all ddl query into error log.
-All options of log_statement is defined as log all queries of database server.
-Log_statement is important parameter in PostgreSQL.
+The PostgreSQL log_statement parameter is related to error and reporting to log errors, warnings, and database queries, we can log_statement in PostgreSQL as per the options we configured in the configuration file.
+Default log_statement option in the PostgreSQL configuration file is none means nothing log anything into the error file.
+There are four options of log_statement of error and SQL query reporting, i.e., none, ddl, mod, and all, DDL specifies that log all ddl query into the error log.
+All options of log_statement are defined as log all database server queries.
+Log_statement is an important parameter in PostgreSQL.

 Given below is the syntax: